Nike signs basketball star Zion Williamson to its Jordan brand

 "He's an essential part of the new talent that will help lead the brand into the future," said Jordan, five-time NBA Most Valuable Player. (swoo.sh/2Z6Tf2H)

+Williamson made only a brief appearance in his NBA summer league debut earlier this summer, but still wowed fans in his short time with a ferocious steal and dunk.
+Williamson plans to skip taking part in Team USA training camp later this summer, as he focuses on preparing for Pelicans training camp, ESPN reported this week.

+Shares of Nike jumped on the news.
+In early afternoon trading, shares were up nearly one percent at $86.62.

-Reporting by Uday Sampath and Arjun Panchadar in Bengaluru; Editing by Shinjini Ganguli and Saumyadeb Chakrabarty
+Reporting by Uday Sampath and Arjun Panchadar in Bengaluru and Lewis Krauskopf in New York; Editing by Shinjini Ganguli and Saumyadeb Chakrabarty